Minsky's Burlesque: History

 Morton joined the company in 1924 after graduating from New York University, and worked at the Little Apollo Theater on 125th Street.
 There was a raid during the very first show.
 For the next four years, the theater showed a weekly profit of $20,000 after payola.

 Billy's attempt, however, to present classy burlesque at the Park Theater on Columbus Circle failed miserably.

 The most infamous raid, according to the book and film The Night They Raided Minsky's, was said to have occurred in April 1925.
 By this time it was permissible for women in shows staged by Ziegfeld, George White, and Earl Carroll – as well as burlesque – to appear topless in a static "tableaux".
-(A similar rule in London burlesque was famously demonstrated in the film Mrs. Henderson Presents).
-The book, by Roland Barber, fictionalizes a show at the National Winter Garden, in which Mademoiselle Fifi (née Mary Dawson from Pennsylvania), stripped to the waist, moved.
+(A similar rule in London theatre was enforced at the Windmill Theatre for Vivian Van Damm and Laura Henderson).
+The novel, by Roland Barber, fictionalizes a show at the National Winter Garden, in which Mademoiselle Fifi (née Mary Dawson from Pennsylvania), stripped to the waist, moved.
 (Fifi contradicted Barber's account.)
 (Raids were occasionally triggered by the comedy material, but dirty comics did not last long because they were a liability to the management.)
 A theater scholar believes that particular raid never took place.
 But in his book, Minsky's Burlesque, Morton Minsky (with Milt Machlin) wrote, "As for April 20, 1925, the day that the raid on which the book was based took place, it was hardly epochal in the history of burlesque, but it did turn out to be a prelude to much greater troubles...
 Anyway, the raid story was fun, but the raid itself was simply one of the dozens to which we had become accustomed; certainly no big crisis."
+However, both the book and the film which it was based on were both historically inaccurate in the way they portrayed the decline of the flagship Minsky's Burlesque in New York City, which in fact thrived in the time after the 1925 raid and was acknowledged to have been subjected to numerous other raids which didn't significantly impact its success.